cwise24/F5OS/rSeries_Host/README.md

 ```
 ansible-playbook rSeries_Host/42-qkview.yaml --skip-tags file
 ```

+**43-reset-mgmt-counters** playbook will use api to reset management interface counters.

 **show-vlan** playbook will show VLANs on system and update VLAN description on vlan 10 using *vlan_name.json*.
 Can also be used to create a vlan using *create-vlan.json*